GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

 The issue tracker system integration can be limited to specific branches by setting `plugin.@PLUGIN@.branch`.
-The branches may be configured using explicit branch names, ref patterns, or regular expressions.
+The branches may be configured using explicit ref names, ref patterns, or regular expressions.
 Multiple branches may be specified.

 E.g. to limit the issue tracker system integration to the `master`